SquareSR/Testing-Red-Classic/README.md

 - Alakazam: HD
 - Venusaur: HD

-1-79 HP: use slot 7 Max Ether on Horn Drill before the next fight
+1-79 HP: use slot 8 Max Ether on Horn Drill before the next fight
 80+ HP: use Max Ether on Horn Drill turn 2 on Cubone or turn 1 on Drowzee

 Silph Rocket #2: (talk to him from the left side)
 - Cubone: X Acc + (Max Ether) + IB
-- Drowzee: HD
+- Drowzee: (Max Ether), HD
 - Marowak: HD

 Giovanni: